Quality Assurance Program

 - Beyond-use-dating (BUD) based on real-time data using stability indicating methods, container closure integrity (CCI) tests, and daily process sterility tests

 - Advanced personnel training and education

-CAPS uses FDA-approved, commercially available, sterile drugs for admixing when possible.
-If FDA-approved sterile drug ingredients are not available, vendor qualification—including regulatory compliance audits—are completed for any Active Pharmaceutical Ingredients (API) used in nonsterile to sterile compounding.
+CAPS only uses FDA-approved, commercially available, sterile drugs for compounding when available.
+If FDA-approved sterile drug ingredients are not available or do not otherwise exist (e.g. due to FDA recognized drug shortage), vendor qualification—including regulatory compliance audits—are completed for any Active Pharmaceutical Ingredients (API) used in nonsterile to sterile compounding.
 All lots of API are tested for chemical identification, impurities, heavy metals, and endotoxins per current USP/NF standards prior to use in any CAPS facility.